Where to Find the Best Indian Food in London

-With five locations in London and one in Edinburgh, Dishoom is an incredibly popular and fun chain that creates a buzz by not taking reservations and providing Bombay inspired meals throughout the day and evening including breakfasts of bacon naan rolls and cool, creamy lassi’s.
-Make sure you order the house black daal, this lentil dish is cooked over 24 hours to reach rich and deeply flavoured perfection.
+Chain restaurants are often derided as being conveyer belt establishments without much character.
+However, small chains can simply indicate that a restaurant was successful and appealed to diners needs and tastes, therefore encouraging an expansion.
+It would be impossible to speak of the best Indian food in London without mentioning the legendary Dishoom.
+With five locations in London and one each in Edinburgh, Birmingham and Manchester, Dishoom is an incredibly popular and fun chain that creates a buzz by not taking reservations (in most cases) and providing Bombay-inspired meals throughout the day – stop by for a breakfast of bacon naan rolls and cool, creamy lassis.
+We highly recommend you order the house black daal, a lentil dish cooked over 24 hours to reach rich and deeply flavoured perfection.
 Look out for the Bollywood posters and quirky decor touches throughout.

 Holes in the Wall

-Apollo Banana Leaf restaurant in Tooting, South London specializes in South Asian and Sri Lankan flavours and more than makes up for its lacklustre decor with the quality of its food.
+Apollo Banana Leaf restaurant in Tooting, South London specialises in South Asian and Sri Lankan flavours and more than makes up for its lacklustre decor with the quality of its food.
 Try the seafood kothu made with spicy squid and prawns and be prepared to return.

 A food truck parked in Camden, with pop up restaurants in Brixton and Brockley, Bhangra Burger creates truly enormous burgers, sandwiches, and bowls with spice profiles to justify the long queues around the block.
 Order the lamb jalfrezi burger with a mint cumin raita and expect to get messy - you’ll need extra napkins.